MK Party chief whip Mmabatho Mokoena-Zondi arrested for 'extorting' R233K from members

 Confirming the arrest, Hawks spokesperson Warrant Officer Zinzi Hani said the matter stems from allegations involving four staff members recruited into the party during 2024.

-“It is alleged that during August 2024 to December 2024 the suspect head hunted and recruited four individuals into the party as researchers,” said Hani.
+“It is alleged that from August 2024 to December 2024 the suspect headhunted and recruited four individuals into the party as researchers,” said Hani.

 According to the Hawks, the employees were allegedly required to surrender a substantial portion of their earnings after being appointed.

-“During their employment she demanded payments under the pretext it was for the legal cost of the President of the same party,” said Hani.
+“During their employment, she demanded payments under the pretext it was for the legal cost of the president of the same party,” said Hani.

 The anti-corruption unit alleges the employees had little choice but to comply.